top of page

 Reputable programs include:

+Communities support learning and practice.
 Free options include Reddit r/Herbalism and Facebook herbal groups.
 Paid memberships, such as American Herbalists Guild and Herbalists Without Borders, provide networking, educational archives, and professional guidance.
-United Plant Savers offers conservation focused membership for ethical harvesting guidance.
+United Plant Savers offers conservation-focused membership for ethical harvesting guidance.

 Evidence, Safety, and Practice